 Intransigence has hardened on both sides, with the Likud government in Tel Aviv in an impossible position, squeezed between its own ultra-Orthodox coalition partners and the sectarian interests of the two rival Palestinian authorities.
 Thus a 70-year-long dispute over land rights has been turned for complex political motives into an international conflict, that rumbles on as the permanent background to all our present-day concerns about Islamic ‘jihad’.

 - In 1992, the Iraqi dictator Saddam Hussein sent troops to seize the small, oil-rich independent state of Kuwait, on his southern border.
-Partly for territorial reasons, but also to shore up the price of oil, then all of $10 a barrel!
+Partly for territorial reasons, as it was believed the Kuwaitis were drilling horizontally beneath Iraq to steal ‘their’ oil; but also to shore up the price of oil, then all of $10 a barrel!

 He did so, perhaps because he had misread the signals from his sponsors, the Americans, and imagined they would not object.